Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 This can directly conflict with goal-oriented tasks like our PushBlock or Pyramids example environments where an agent must reach a goal state thus ending the episode as quickly as possible.
-In these cases, we strongly recommend that you use a low strength GAIL reward signal and a sparse extrinisic signal when the agent achieves the task.
-This way, the GAIL reward signal will guide the agent until it discovers the extrnisic signal and will not overpower it.
+In these cases, we strongly recommend that you use a low strength GAIL reward signal and a sparse extrinsic signal when the agent achieves the task.
+This way, the GAIL reward signal will guide the agent until it discovers the extrinsic signal and will not overpower it.
 If the agent appears to be ignoring the extrinsic reward signal, you should reduce the strength of GAIL.